cmsc240-f23/cmsc240-f23.github.io/lectures/lecture11.md

     int result3 = area(7, 10);

     // ok, but dangerous: 7.5 truncated to 7
+    // the compiler will warn you if you use
+    // the -Wconversion compiler flag
     int result4 = area(7.5, 10);

     // ok, but this is a difficult case: